Vodka From the Top of the World: Marketing strategy

 Goodby, Berlin, and Silverstein interviewed barmen and ‘fashion-leader drinkers’ in swanky bars in Los Angeles, San Francisco, Chicago, and New York City to find out which vodka they drank.
 Although members of the target groups requested Absolut Vodka or Stolichnaya in the past, they did not feel that these brands were as distinct from each other as they once were.
 Many interviewees believed that Absolut was ‘style with no substance,’ and that Stolichnaya was ‘communicated substance with no style.’
 Thus, the agency's marketing strategy became clear: advertise a vodka with both style and substance.
 This campaign began with the attempt to make people think of Finlandia and Finland as a sort of mythical place, where the finest vodka was created.
 This led to the references in Finlandia advertisements to the "Top of the World," a cold and frozen world of ice and snow that was the "realm of unique, intellectual people with a dry sense of humor and approach to life."

 The color blue and a suggestion of coldness were used in print ads.
 Scenes in Finland were depicted with hardy and creative men and women braving various odds in order to drink their Finlandia vodka with each other.
 For the campaign, Goodby, Silverstein, and Partners used a variety of media, including trade and professional publications, consumer magazines, point-of-purchase displays, sales promotions, and direct mail advertisements.
 The agency's strategy did not include television ads.
 Ads were created for national media outlets, as well as regional publications in the major cities that the agency had conducted research before, large markets for imported vodka.

 Outcome

 Goodby, Berlin, and Silverstein met its goals in the "Top of the World" campaign.
 First, Finlandia's sales volume grew in 1992 more than Absolut and Stolichnaya.
 This occurred despite the fact that Finlandia was outspent by both other brands.
 More drinkers began to try Finlandia.
 From 1991 to 1993, the brand's "awareness to trial" ratio rose twenty percent in targeted markets and ten percent nationally.
-Finlandia also succeeded in created a more positive image for their brand.
-After this campaign, drinkers viewed Finlandia as a more prestigious, reputable, and better tasting brand than before.
+Finlandia also succeeded in created a more positive image for their brand, with their reputation improving among drinkers as a result of this campaign.